retis-org/drdump/README.md

 generate bpftrace and stap scripts to dump drop reasons from the `skb:kfree_skb` tracepoint.

+When using the running kernel BTF files, `drdump` has to run on the target machine or a machine using the same kernel and modules!

 ## Installing

 `drdump` is configured to be build as a static binary when building for x86_64.